How Long Does It Take Dust to Settle?

 • Time to Settle: Minutes to a few hours.

-• Behavior: These particles are heavy enough to settle quickly due to gravity.
-They typically fall out of the air relatively quickly, especially in still environments.
+• Behavior: Heavier particles settle quickly due to gravity, often falling out of the air in calm conditions.

 2. Medium Particles (1 to 10 microns):